ClaytonDuffin/Complex-Plane-Analysis/README.md

 * numberOfHertz : int, optional
 	- How many hertz to use for initial generation of the sineWave.
 * sineFrequency : int, optional
 	- Can be used to steepen or flatten the curve.
 * sampleSize : int, optional
 	- How many x-axis ticks are wished for.
 * wobbleType: str, optional
-    Takes one of four inputs:
+   	- Takes one of four inputs:
-	  *  None – Applies no wobble to the curve.
+		- None ...
+Applies no wobble to the curve.
-	  *  'Wobble1' – Randomly chooses to either add or subtract a random number between 1 and 10 (inclusive) divided by wobbleDegree from the sine wave at each step.
+		- 'Wobble1' ...
+Randomly chooses to either add or subtract a random number between 1 and 10 (inclusive) divided by wobbleDegree from the sine wave at each step.
-  	  * 'Wobble2' – Randomly chooses to either add or subtract a random number between 1 and 10 (inclusive) divided by wobbleDegree from the sine wave at every 10th step, and then remains at that y coordinate until the next 10th step.
+		- 'Wobble2' ...
+Randomly chooses to either add or subtract a random number between 1 and 10 (inclusive) divided by wobbleDegree from the sine wave at every 10th step, and then remains at that y-axis coordinate until the next 10th step.
-  	  * 'Wobble3' – Randomly chooses to either add or subtract a random number between 1 and 10 (inclusive)  divided by wobbleDegree from the sine wave at every 10th step.
+		- 'Wobble3' ...
+Randomly chooses to either add or subtract a random number between 1 and 10 (inclusive)  divided by wobbleDegree from the sine wave at every 10th step.
 The sine wave returns to normal after each 10th step.

 * wobbleDegree: int, optional
 	- Determines the magnitude of wobble for each of the wobbleType scenarios.
-As the wobbleDegree decreases, the wobble magnitude increases.
+As wobbleDegree (input) decreases, wobble magnitude (output) increases.

 ![sineParameters1](https://user-images.githubusercontent.com/116965482/209422690-155aeb21-e33f-47a0-bb61-8d011e2c345d.png)